Samuele Vignato: Monza

 On 11 August 2021, Vignato joined Serie B side Monza on a three-year deal.
 He made his debut on 29 August, playing the first half of a 1–0 league win against Cremonese.
 On 25 September, Vignato scored his first professional goal, in a 3–1 Serie B win against Pordenone.
 He became the first player born in 2004 to score in an Italian professional league.

 On 25 February 2022, Vignato's contract was extended until 30 June 2025.
 After having helped Monza gain promotion to the Serie A for the first time in their history, Vignato made his Italian top-flight debut in the 2022–23 Serie A on 7 November 2022, as a stoppage-time substitute in a 2–0 home win against Hellas Verona.

+On Vignato's first game as a starter, on 8 October 2023, he scored his first Serie A goal in a 3–0 home win against Salernitana.
+He became the first player born in 2004 to score in the Italian top flight, and the youngest Monza player to do so.

 International career

 Eligible to also represent Brazil internationally, Vignato played for Italy at under-15, under-16 and under-18 levels.
 Having played 16 games for the under-16s, Vignato made his under-18 debut in a friendly against Austria in June 2021.

 Vignato was first called up to the under-19 team on 4 August 2022, for a friendly game against Albania on 10 August.
+In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.